danielabar/meblog/src/markdown/a-tale-of-rails-chatgpt-and-scopes.md

 end
 ```

-Looks reasonable right?
+Looks reasonable?
 Let's try this out in a Rails console.
 I started from an empty database:

 ```ruby
 # Create an open retrospective